xuy50/ecgr5106-hw4/README.md

   - Validation loss: ~0.0107
   - Token-level validation accuracy: 1.0000

-The attention model also converges to perfect accuracy on this dataset.
+The attention-based model also converges to perfect accuracy on this dataset.

 ### 2.4 Sample Translations
-Some sample translations from the attention model:

 ``` text
 Sample Translations (Attention Model):